ncrispino/exercise_form_classification/models/deephar_replication/deephar_overview.md

     4. appearance recognition model.

 To run, I need to set the number of joints, N_J.
 In the paper, they use N_J = number of joints in dataset with most joints.
+Also, I need to set the number of actions, which in my case will be 2 (straight handstand or not).

 ### To-do
 - can I train with a different number of timesteps, i.e., with a video of 5 timesteps and a video of 10 timesteps?